apacheignite/documentation/hadoop-accelerator/installing-on-apache-hadoop.md

   ]
 }
 [/block]

+[block:callout]
+{
+  "type": "warning",
-Note that if you change `fs.default.name` to use Ignite FIleSystem in default `core-site.xml`, Hadoop will not be able to work with `HDFS` anymore.
-If you want to use both Ignite `FileSystem` and `HDFS` at the same time, consider creating separate configuration file.
+  "body": "Note that if you change `fs.default.name` to use Ignite FIleSystem in default `core-site.xml`, Hadoop will not be able to work with `HDFS` anymore.
+If you want to use both Ignite `FileSystem` and `HDFS` at the same time, consider creating separate configuration file."
+}
+[/block]
 5) If you want to use Ignite `MapReduce` job tracker, configure it either in the separate `mapred-site.xml` file, or in default `mapred-site.xml` located in `${HADOOP_HOME}/etc/hadoop`:
 [block:code]
 {